ajaybhat/Essay-Grading-System/README.md

 Download the training data from http://www.kaggle.com/c/asap-aes/data (in tsv format) and place in data/Answer_datasets.

+Build the project using : mvn clean install
 Detailed instructions for running coming soon (or contact me).